facelessuser/PyMdown/docs/user-guide/general-usage.md

 getmeta(value, name='name')
 :

-    Given the value and name, return a simple meta tag.  `value` can be either a single string or array of strings; if an array, the values will be joined with `, `.
+    Given the value and name, return a simple meta tag: `#!html <meta name="name" value="value">`.  `value` can be either a single string or array of strings; if an array, the values will be joined with `, `.

     **Example**